kuujo/vertigo/README.md

 is deployed.
 The network manager is tasked with managing and monitoring components within the network, handling runtime configuration changes, and coordinating startup and shutdown of networks.

+Networks can be deployed and configured from any verticle within any node in a Vert.x cluster.
+If a network is deployed from another verticle, the network can still be referenced and updated from anywhere in the cluster.
+Vertigo's internal coordination mechanisms ensure consistency for deployments across all nodes in a cluster.

 Vertigo clustering is supported by [Xync](http://github.com/kuujo/xync)